-- 3.1 The diagrams below paragraph 3.8 show four card payment transaction scenarios, where at least one of the issuer and the acquirer is in the UK.
-We describe whether these are classified as cross-border or domestic transactions under the IFR and set out the applicable interchange fee caps. - 3.2 These diagrams represent the definitions of cross-border and domestic transactions set out in Article 2(8) and 2(9) of the IFR. - 3.3 The diagrams set out the interchange fee caps, not the interchange fees for a given transaction.
-These are determined by the card schemes for multilateral or 'default' interchange fees, or by the issuing and acquiring PSPs where there are bilateral arrangements. - 3.4 Cross-border and domestic credit card transactions are capped on a per-transaction basis.
+- 3.1 The interchange fee caps set out in Articles 3 and 4 of the IFR apply to UK debit card transactions and UK credit card transactions respectively.
+These are transactions where the issuer, acquirer and POS are in the UK.
+Where at least one of the issuer, acquirer or POS is located outside the UK, the interchange fee caps will not be applicable. - 3.2 The interchange fee caps set the maximum level of interchange fees permitted for a given transaction, which may be higher than the actual fees charged.
+These are determined by the card schemes for multilateral or 'default' interchange fees, or by the issuing and acquiring PSPs where there are bilateral arrangements. - 3.3 UK credit card transactions are capped on a per-transaction basis.
 This means that the issuer should receive from the acquirer (and the acquirer should pay to the issuer) no more than 0.3% of the value of any credit card transaction.
-However, the actual fee can be less (if the scheme or the PSPs have set an interchange fee lower than the cap, or if a Member State sets a lower cap for domestic credit card transaction to set a lower cap in the UK for domestic credit card transactions. - 3.5 Cross-border debit card transactions are capped on a per-transaction basis.
-This means that the issuer should receive from the acquirer (and the acquirer should pay to the issuer) no more than 0.2% of the value of any cross-border debit card transaction.
-Again, the actual fee can be less.
+However, the actual fee can be less (if the scheme or the PSPs have set an interchange fee lower than the cap, or if the Treasury sets a lower cap for domestic credit card transactions).
+The Treasury has chosen not to set a lower cap for UK credit card transactions. - 3.4 UK debit card transactions are capped on a per-transaction basis.
+This means that the issuer should receive from the acquirer (and the acquirer should pay to the issuer) no more than 0.2% of the value of any UK debit card transaction.
+Again, the actual fee can be less. - 3.5 In the following diagrams, we show the four types of transaction where the POS is in the UK.
+The locations of the issuer, the acquirer and the POS are shown by the UK flags.
+For each scenario, we specify whether the transaction is within scope of the IFR and therefore whether the interchange fee caps are applicable. - 3.6 Where any of the issuer, the acquirer or the POS is located outside of the UK (whether within the EEA or the rest of the world), the transaction will not fall within the scope of the IFR and the caps will not apply.